solus-css/solus-tachyons-sass/readme.md

 Tachyons Sass partials.

-The aims of Tachyons-Haru are to leverage the tooling of Sass in much the same way [tachyons-css](http://tachyons.io/) utilises PostCSS, thus enabling with Sass the creation of custom breakpoints and variable definitions when generating Tachyons partials.
+Tachyons-Haru aims to leverage the tooling of Sass in the same way [tachyons-css](http://tachyons.io/) utilises PostCSS, thus enabling Sass the creation of custom breakpoints and variable definitions when generating Tachyons partials.
 While there is a [tachyons-sass](https://github.com/tachyons-css/tachyons-sass) variant from which this project is forked, it does not fully leverage the potential of Sass.

-Tachyons-Haru breaks from the Tachyons parent project by integrating [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), along side Sass variables definitions, so they can be used interchangeably within your projects.
-These features allow Tachyons scales and structure to be selectively used to provide uniformity in a project (for example when using BEM methodology) while also allowing the option of generating selected Tachyons partials when you just want just a sprinkle of Tachyons.
-These features are beneficial when using hybrid authoring approaches, and when migrating to or away from Tachyons.
+Tachyons-Haru breaks from the Tachyons parent project by integrating [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) alongside Sass variables definitions so that they can be used interchangeably within your projects.
+These features allow Tachyons scales and structure to be selectively used to provide uniformity in a project (for example, when using BEM methodology) while also allowing the option of generating selected Tachyons partials when you want to add "just a sprinkle" of Tachyons.
+These features are beneficial when using hybrid authoring approaches and migrating to or away from Tachyons.

 ## Local Setup